From Symptom Management to System Balance: How Integrative Medicine Heals the Whole

 Healing begins when we ask different questions:

-This is where integrative and holistic practices offer a broader lens.
+This is where integrative and holistic practices help us see the bigger picture.

 What Integrative Medicine Looks At Differently

-Integrative medicine views the body as an interconnected system rather than a collection of separate parts.
-Physical, emotional, mental, and lifestyle factors are all considered relevant to health.
+Integrative medicine sees the body as a connected system, not just separate parts.
+It considers physical, emotional, mental, and lifestyle factors as important for health.

 Rather than asking only “What symptom are we treating?”, integrative care explores:

-This approach doesn’t replace other forms of care.
-Instead, it expands the conversation and creates space for healing to unfold more fully.
+This approach does not replace other types of care.
+Instead, it adds to the conversation and gives more room for healing to happen.

 Healing as System Balance, Not Control

-One of the most important distinctions in integrative and holistic care is the concept of balance.
+A key idea in integrative and holistic care is balance.

 System balance is supported when: